dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    vulgar and abusive they are, the more ground they lose in the estimation of the public.
 Every election, especially in New England, is wearing them down, till they will be lost even as a faction, and Massachusetts and Connecticut will recover their former character.
-Everything this faction does hastens its exit.
+Every thing this faction does hastens its exit.
 The abusive vulgarity of Hulbert, a pettyfogging attorney of Sheffield, in Massachusetts, and one of its legislators, has contributed to bring forward the funeral.
-In his late unprincipled speech in the legislature of that state, he has driven another nail in the coffin of the federal faction, and I leave to the New England Palladium to clinch it.
-It is a paper worthy of being the buffoon of such a faction, and of such an hypocritical impostor- Thus much for the character of parties and the method of ascertaining their motives and objects.
+In his late unprincipled speech in the legislature of that state, he has driven another nail in the coffin of the federal faction, and I leave to the *New England Palladium* to clinch it.
+It is a paper worthy of being the buffoon of such a faction, and of such an hypocritical impostor mdash; Thus much for the character of parties and the method of ascertaining their motives and objects.
 I now proceed to other matters.

-   When I returned to America in November 1802 (after an absence of more than fourteen years) I found the country in a state of disquietude.
+   When I returned to America in November 1802, (after an absence of more than fourteen years) I found the country in a state of disquietude.
 The people were divided into two classes, under the names of* republicans* and *federalists*, and in point of numbers appeared to be nearly balanced.
 The